johnwargo/johnwargo-static-11ty/src/posts/2016/fatcow-fail.md

 So, I told the folks at FatCow that they're getting false positives and I get the following response:

-Hello,
+"Hello,
 Thank you for your reply.

 You have received the message from sitelock saying there are infected files in the account.
 If you have removed the infected files from the account and if you wish to scan the account again, please let us know.
 With authentication to the account: You can provide us the authentication of the account by answering security question set in the account: Question removed for security?
 You can check the security answer by going to: https://www.fatcow.com/secureControl/security-question.html?pid=4059212 .

 Also, we have given below some suggestions to safeguard your website:

-\+ generate a strong password combination for account, FTP, database and mailboxes.
+* generate a strong password combination for account, FTP, database and mailboxes.

-\+ scan local computer with good antivirus, antispyware programs and clean bad programs.
+* scan local computer with good antivirus, antispyware programs and clean bad programs.

-\+ keep the software up-to-date with vendors/developers, and seek their support/forums for any known vulnerabilities/fixes/workarounds available.
+* keep the software up-to-date with vendors/developers, and seek their support/forums for any known vulnerabilities/fixes/workarounds available.

-\+ upgrade all the applications in your account to the latest version – this also applies to plugins, themes, modules, etc.
+* upgrade all the applications in your account to the latest version – this also applies to plugins, themes, modules, etc.

-If you have any further questions, please feel free to contact us, We are available 24x7.
+If you have any further questions, please feel free to contact us, We are available 24x7."

 So, I' haven't removed anything from the site as there's no infected files but let them know about the issue and all the FatCow security team can think of is to let me know that I can have the scan repeated if I email them some additional security information.
 This conversation so far has been a complete waste of time.